Link-SD/InternshipDemo/README.md

 ### Two different setups
 Implementation 1 has less control over the setup of the generated notifications, but is easier to maintain as everything is set inside the ```NotificationManager``` class.

 With implementation 2 a programmer has control over each individual notification class and how it is created.
-This is done by moving the creating method to the ```Notification``` class itself and abstracting it to it's children.
+This is done by moving the creating method to the ```Notification``` class itself and abstracting it to its children.

 ### Features